deadlyvipers/dojo_rules/introduction.md

-I'm Dave and for some reason I have to add a description about me in here.
+I'm Dave and for some reason I have to add a description about me in here and my favourite Code School path is Ruby :)